govau/service-manual/content/content-strategy/start-content-strategy/tips-pitching-case/text3.md

 ---
 layout: text/textblock
 ---
 Work out when the best time is to ask for budget.
+This may be at the end of the year when teams may have spare money in their budgets.
 Find out when budgets are being planned for the next financial year.
-This may be at the end of the year when teams may have spare budget.

-Most business owners think in terms of return-on-investment.
-You should show the value of improving content in numbers if you can.
+Senior decision-makers may think in terms of return on investment.
+If you can, you should show the value of improving your content in dollar terms.